 ESPN New York and Melrose Credit Union want to recognize and reward college-bound student athletes who excel on the playing field, in the classroom and in the community with a $5,000 scholarship to an accredited college!

 Do you know a college-bound student athlete that excels on AND off the field?

-High School Senior Student Athletes who are leaders on the field, off the field and in their community.
-Whether it's donating time to charitable organizations, maintaining great grades or contributing to the community in a positive way, we want to hear all about it!
+If so, we want to hear about them!
+Whether it's donating their time to charitable organizations, maintaining great grades or contributing to the community in a positive way, we want to hear all about it.

 Click the link below to begin your nomination.
 You'll have to submit your information first.
 Please give as much information as possible regarding your nominee.